 Some hiring managers fall into the trap of thinking it may be easier to teach a person the skills or talent they need to be successful in the role than to teach them the innate personality characteristics that will make them a good cultural fit.

 Placing too much emphasis on likability can introduce personal bias into the recruitment and can create an unconscious bias in the hiring process.
 This bias has historically kept women and minorities out of certain workplaces because cultural fit has typically translated into people who look, act, and think like the people doing the recruiting or hiring.
 Sometimes without knowing it, some recruiters use culture add metrics that could impact their every hiring decision.

-And this is waste, because research has shown that organisations with diverse leadership and workforce, tend to outperform those without it.
-This is why getting utilising cultural fit correctly is so important.
+And this is waste, because research has shown that organizations with diverse leadership and workforce, tend to outperform those without it.
+This is why getting utilizing cultural fit correctly is so important.
 While you want to be sure your new hire will fit well into your team, you also want to leave room for diverse new employees that can bring something new to your company.

 In addition to creating bias, the misuse of culture fit often leads to a homogenous work environment, which is bad for business.
 Companies need diversity of demographics and diversity of thought to thrive.
 Diversity of thought is how they get fresh ideas and perspectives when solving business problems and reaching business goals.
 For example, a company with very enthusiastic, risk-taking employees would suffer without more temperate, conservative thinkers on the team to help balance it out.